Luton Town F.C.–Watford F.C. rivalry: Growth in prominence

-The sides didn't meet again until 1979–80, when Watford were promoted back to the second tier.
-In 1981–82 Luton won the Second Division, with Watford coming second – both teams were promoted to the top flight.
-In their first season in Division One Watford fared significantly better than Luton, and finished Runners-Up to Champions Liverpool (and so qualified for European football in the UEFA Cup for the following season), beating Luton 5–2 at Vicarage Road along the way.
-Luton, on the other hand, only avoided relegation in the last minute of the last match of the season.
+The sides didn't meet again until the 1979–80 season, when Watford were promoted back to the second tier.
+At the end of the 1981–82 season, Luton won the Second Division, with Watford coming second and both teams were promoted to the First Division.
+In their first season in the top flight, Watford finished Runners-Up to Champions Liverpool (and so qualified for European football in the UEFA Cup for the following season), beating Luton 5–2 at Vicarage Road along the way.
+Luton avoided relegation in the last minute of the last match of the season.
 The match at Kenilworth Road on 28 April 1984 intensified the rivalry even further, as despite Watford's 2–1 victory, captain Wilf Rostron was sent off after a series of goading tackles from Luton players; meaning that he would miss the 1984 FA Cup Final.
-Despite being favourites on the day, Watford lost 2–0 to Everton, and even to this day most Watford supporters blame their loss on the absence of Rostron, and therefore on Luton.
+Despite being favourites on the day, Watford lost 2–0 to Everton.
+To this day many Watford supporters blame their loss on the absence of Rostron, and therefore on Luton.

-The fixture continued until 1987–88, when Watford were relegated.
-Luton were relegated to the second tier in 1991–92, and the fixture continued – the two teams were even relegated together in 1995–96.
-In 1997–98, Watford finished as Champions of the third-tier Second Division and won 4–0 at Kenilworth Road along the way – all four goals came within the first 32 minutes.
+The fixture continued until the 1987–88 season when Watford were relegated to the second tier.
+Luton were further relegated at the end of the 1991–92 season.
+Both teams were relegated to the third tier at the end of the 1995–96 season.
+During the 1997–98 season, Watford finished as Champions of the third-tier Second Division and won 4–0 at Kenilworth Road along the way, with all four goals coming within the first 32 minutes of play.
 The match was marred by yet more crowd trouble as Luton fans tried to prevent Watford fans leaving the ground and small pockets of running battles occurred towards the railway station.
 As a result, the police took no chances for the return fixture at Vicarage Road: a large police presence ensured no return of the October violence.
 The game ended in a 1–1 draw.
-With Watford's promotion at the end of that season, the fixture was over once more.
+With Watford's promotion to the second tier at the end of that season, the fixture was over once more.